-(Psalms 65:2) O you who hear prayer, to you shall all flesh come.
+(Psalms 65:2) O thou that hearest prayer, unto thee shall all flesh come.

 David addressed God as, "You who answer prayer."
 The worship leaders and believers knew and reminded themselves that God answers prayer, unlike the pagan gods that the Old Testament prophets mocked because they could not hear.
 God would hear their praises and their prayers and answer them.
 As they drew close to God in worship, God would draw close to them.
 As they promised they would fulfill their vows with mindfulness toward God, God would fulfill His promises to them.
 Because God answers prayer, all people have an incentive to come to God, but many still refuse to seek Him.